bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 ### Media types

 A media type is the format of the request or response body.
 BigCommerce APIs accept requests and send responses in JSON.
-You should encode requests using the UTF-8 character set since other character sets can have unpredictable results.
+Encode requests using the UTF-8 character set; other character sets can have unpredictable results.

 ### Content types

 ### Request content type
-When performing a request that contains a body (eg. POST or PUT), the type of content you are sending needs to be specified in the `Content-Type` header.
+When performing a request that contains a body, specify the type of content you are sending with the `Content-Type` header.
+This typically applies to `PUT` and `POST` requests.

 ### Response content type
-There are two ways you can specify the type of content you would like to receive.
-The first method is to specify the `Accept` header.
-The second is to supply an extension to the resource you're requesting.
+When requesting a resource that returns a body, specify the type of content you want to receive with the `Accept` header.
+Alternatively, you can supply an extension to the resource you're requesting.

 The priority in which you can process these methods are: